healingtjx/bslbatt-bms-upgrade/README.md

 python3 bslbatt-tool.py -c can0 -n 0x0 -f /data/vrmfilescache/firmware.bin -d
 ```

+On Venus OS images where `python` points to Python 3, the same commands can be
+called with `python`.

 ## Options

 | Option | Mode | Required | Description |